-Using a Visa Agency for a Colombia Beneficiary Visa
+Using a Visa Agency for a Colombia Retirement Visa

-If you are in Colombia and not located in Bogotá and you don’t want to travel, you can use a visa agency to obtain a Colombia beneficiary visa.
+If you are in Colombia and not located in Bogotá and you don’t want to travel, you can use a visa agency to obtain a Colombia student visa.
 A visa agency can handle the online application.
-And it will courier your passport to Bogotá to get the visa in your passport.